-Waterkeeper Alliance is the international center of a network of Waterkeeper programs with 200 local Waterkeeper Programs and growing.
+Waterkeeper Alliance is the international center of a network of Waterkeeper programs with over 200 local Waterkeeper Programs and growing.
 The Spokane Riverkeeper is a proud member of Waterkeeper Alliance.
 Waterkeeper Alliance and its member organizations around the globe spend each day protecting the waterways upon which all living beings depend.
 The Alliance approves new Waterkeeper programs, licenses the use of the Waterkeeper names, represents the individual Waterkeepers on issues of international interest, and serves as a meeting place for all the Waterkeepers to exchange information, strategy and know-how.
 The Waterkeeper program names, such as “Riverkeeper,” “Lakekeeper,” “Baykeeper,” “Coastkeeper” and others, are synonymous with effective citizen action.
 The effort, both to promote and to protect these names, has been organized and intentional.
 For more information on starting a Waterkeeper Program in your community please go to www.waterkeeper.org

 200 Waterkeepers, 6 continents, 1 movement for swimmable, drinkable, and fishable waters worldwide!